 Next, either leaving team members to think by themselves or put them in pairs or small teams, give them five to ten minutes to brainstorm ideas that could help to solve these issues.
 That can include getting to the bottom of what may be causing the issue, or coming up with some actionable items that could serve to improve the process next time around.

 When time is up, have them share their ideas and add them to the list under the ‘Ideas’ category.
-Again, depending on how long or short this list ends up being, you can conduct another vote to choose which ideas seem like they are worth testing before moving on.
+Again, depending on how long or short this list ends up being, you can conduct another vote.
+Then you can choose which ideas seem like they are worth testing before moving on.

 The final step builds on the previous step again.
-Looking at the ideas that the team put forth, create a direct action the team or an individual can perform in the next iteration to solve the problem in the ‘Bad’ category.
+Looking at the ideas that the team put forth, create a plan of direct action.
+That way the team or an individual performing in the next iteration can solve the problem in the ‘Bad’ category.

-Make sure that the action has a specific assignee so it does get forgotten when the work actually starts happening and tight deadlines start coming at you.
+Make sure that the action has a specific assignee.
+That way it doesn’t get forgotten when the work starts and tight deadlines start coming at you.

-As the project manager, take notes on the meeting and send them out after the meeting is over and track how each new action is working to solve the proposed problems.
+Take notes on the meeting and send them out after the meeting is over.
+Then you can track how each new action is working to solve the proposed problems.
 These will be worth touching upon at the beginning of your next retrospective.

 Aaaaaaaaaand… that’s it!
 Just as quickly as promised!

-While the Quick Retrospective is straightforward and easy to conduct, as you get further into a project and more used to conducting retrospectives as a team, it’ll probably be worth finding a more in-depth method that works well for your team.
+The Quick Retrospective is straightforward and easy to conduct.
+But, as you get further into a project and more used to conducting retrospectives, it’ll be worth finding a more in-depth method that works well for you.
 This could be any of the ones mentioned above or ever the Starfish Retrospective.

-We have full confidence that once you’ve gotten started taking this look back at your sprints, you’ll find ways to be constantly improving and speeding up the process.
+Once you’ve gotten started taking this look back at your sprints, you’ll find ways to constantly improve and speed up.
 There’ll be no need to look back!